-I turned, and between each of the houses we passed, the setting sun burned a fiery orange, lighting up the ominous clouds in the distance a royal purple, grayed about the edges.
-Sarah and I have seen a many countless sunsets together.
-We’ve seen reds and golds and pinks that cannot be imagined, nor put onto paper.
-Colors such as these can only be seen.
+I turned, and between each of the houses we passed, the setting sun burned a fiery orange, lighting up the ominous clouds in the distance a royal purple, grayed around the edges.
+Sarah and I have seen countless sunsets together.

-In order to understand such a strange image, you would first have to understand the infinite amount of time contained in the joy of a childhood adventure.
+In order to understand such a strange image, you would first have to understand the infinite joy of a childhood adventure.

-We probably ran the same circles hundreds of times, burning a path into the earth where our little feet bounced, but still the tiny bramble felt infinite, it’s stumpy trees as tall as the greatest oaks in the land.
-We made crowns of weeds, wands of sticks, forts of twigs; we took dresses from her mom’s closet and waded into the blackberry bramble.
+We probably ran the same circle hundreds of times, burning a path into the earth, but still the brambles felt infinite, with stumpy trees as tall as the greatest oaks.
+We made crowns of weeds, wands of twigs, forts of sticks; we took dresses from her mom’s closet and waded into the blackberry brambles.

-To our little eyes, bright with the fantasy of children, wolves, gray and brown and muddy, danced in the twilight.
+To our eyes, bright with the fantasies of children, wolves danced in the twilight.
 Their fur rippled a muddy waterfall, their eyes shone a brilliant gold.
-They played, running in circles in the bramble, just as we did.
+They played in the brambles, just as we did.
 They sprinted and jumped and frolicked through the ancient oaks.
-On the corners of this vision, our brightly colored skirts rippled, our crowns glinted golden, and our wands sprayed diamond magicks over the green grass and our stone castles.
-We played like no children had ever played before or since.
+On the corners of this vision, our brightly colored skirts rippled, our crowns glinted golden, and our wands sprayed diamond magic over the green grass and our stone castles.

 “Let’s play the wolf game!”
-I could hear her excited voice in my head now, "Let’s go out to our castles!”
+I could hear her excited voice in my head all those years later.
+“Let’s go out to our castles!”
 The memory brought a smile to my face.

-We reached the crest of the hill, the sun burning beautifully before us, the sky seeming to carry all the color of the world.
+We reached the crest of the hill, the sun burning beautifully before us, the sky seeming to contain all the colors of the world.
 Trees dotted the foreground, rendered dark and patternless by the light behind them.

-Sophie was the last third of our trio, the third princess, the third perpetrator of The Wolf Game.
+Sophie was the third of our trio, the third princess, the third perpetrator of the Wolf Game.

 “Same,” I said quietly, my gaze fixed on the majesty before us.

-We sat by our favorite tree, it had a perfect view of the setting star, and Sarah pulled her phone out to play some music.
+We sat by our favorite tree.
+It had a perfect view of the setting star, and Sarah pulled out her phone to play music.

 Sitting in comfortable silence is such a luxury, I thought.
 It’s a privilege not everyone experiences.

-The last glimpse of orange fire disappeared behind distant hills, and we withdrew from the trance the sun had brought, feeling the earth sigh as the sun’s warmth began to seep from the ground, feeling the green things curl up for this short darkness.
+The last glimpse of orange fire disappeared behind distant hills, and we withdrew from the trance the sun had cast, feeling the earth sigh as the warmth began to seep from the ground, feeling the green things curl up for this short darkness.

 Whenever I see her face, I see my home.
-And whenever she see's mine, she sees the same, and childhood friends are a beautiful thing.
+And whenever she sees mine, she sees hers.
+Childhood friendships are a beautiful thing.

-And I turned to look at her, and I said, a grin shining in my eyes, “Sarah, the wolves are coming!”
+I turned to look at her and said, a grin shining in my eyes, “Sarah, the wolves are coming!”

 Immediately, her eyes lit up to meet mine, and her face split into a smile.
-Without any prompting, she stood up, hopped the fence, and bolted down the hill, shouting back to me, "Hannah!
-HURRY!!!!!
-THE WOLVES!
-THEY ARE COMING!
-DON'T GET CAUGHT!"
+Without any prompting, she stood, hopped the fence, and bolted down the hill, shouting, “Hannah, hurry!
+The wolves are coming!
+Don’t get caught!”

-I gleefully sprinted behind her, the underbrush slicing our shins, thorns sticking in our cotton shirts, mud enveloping our bare toes.
+I gleefully sprinted behind her, the underbrush raking our shins, thorns sticking in our cotton shirts, mud enveloping our bare toes.

-Exhilarated, we ran, huffing and puffing down slope.
-Laughing, we ran, grinning all way.
-Sneakily, we ran, by the side of a house near the road.
+Exhilarated, we ran, huffing and puffing down the slope.
+Laughing and grinning all the way.

-Our feet touched tarmac once again, and our rose-colored glasses fell from our faces, and I remembered that she was 17 now.
-I remembered that soon she would be leaving me, and I would be stuck in the same circles, circles that were already burned into the earth with their repetition, while she went off to explore a bigger world.
-I remembered that soon I would have no one to enjoy comfortable silences with.
+Our feet touched the tarmac once again, and our rose-colored glasses fell from our faces, and I remembered that she was 17.
+I remembered that soon she would be leaving me, and I would be stuck running in the same circles, circles that were burned into the earth with their repetition, while she went off to explore a bigger world.
+Soon I would have no one to enjoy comfortable silences with.

-I stayed quiet, but even so our moment of giddy nostalgia was over, and a quiet, bittersweet stillness claimed the once happy moment.
+Our moment of giddy nostalgia was over, and a quiet, bittersweet stillness fell.
 We parted ways, and I headed home.
-Nevertheless, I would forever remember this sunset above all others.
+Nevertheless, I would forever remember that sunset.